 Almost anything you can think of!
 Apart from life insurance and collectables, a self-directed retirement plan with New Direction Trust Company can acquire real estate, precious metals, and almost anything else that you can legally earn money with (See Investment Opportunities).

 NDTCO satisfies the IRS stipulation, which many of the most common tax-advantaged accounts have, to be held in the custody of a qualified third-party entity.
-In addition to fulfilling this legal obligation, New Direction Trust Company provides annual tax documents to both you and the IRS; offers 24/7 online access to your account through myDirection® and direct access to live representatives during business hours; and performs rigorous reviews of pending investments to help mitigate the possibility of prohibited transactions.
+In addition to fulfilling this legal obligation, New Direction Trust Company provides annual tax documents to both you and the IRS; offers 24/7 online access to your client portal and direct access to live representatives during business hours; and performs rigorous reviews of pending investments to help mitigate the possibility of prohibited transactions.

 IRA holders may designate beneficiaries to their accounts.
 These individuals will inherit the account and its holdings if the original account holder passes away.
 Accounts without beneficiaries will become property of the decedent’s estate (See Beneficiary Designation).